The Pacific War Online Encyclopedia

 plan was adopted by the Joint Chiefs of Staff on 3 October 1944.

 MacArthur invaded Leyte on 20 October 1944.
 This precipitated the last major naval battle of the war, the Battle of Leyte Gulf, which was another decisive American victory and spelled the near-destruction of the Japanese Navy.
 MacArthur then invaded Mindoro (15 December) and Luzon (9 January 1945), capturing the prize of Manila on 3 March.

 Attention now turned to the inner defenses of the home island of Japan itself.
 The inner defense zone was defined by the Japanese in the "Outline of Army and Navy Operations" promulgated on 20 January 1945.
 The major strongpoints in this zone were Okinawa, Iwo Jima, Formosa, Shanghai, and southern Korea.
 Iwo Jima was invaded on 19 February 1945 and Okinawa on 1 April.
 Both were protracted, bloody battles against fanatical resistance.
 However, the U.S. Army Air Forces had already begun a devastating strategic bombing campaign from bases in the Marianas.

 Meanwhile, Slim crossed the Chindwin into central Burma in December 1944 and fought a great battle on the east bank of the Irrawady that had essentially destroyed Burma Area Army by the end of March 1945.
 The campaign turned into a race to reach Rangoon before the monsoons broke.
 Rangoon was taken on 2 May 1945.

-and its cities were being systematically burned to the ground.
+cities were being systematically burned to the ground.
+However,

 the Japanese Army refused to consider surrender,